Ford latest automaker to shut North American plants on U.S. winter weather

 Mexico, Latin America’s second-largest economy, has reeled as gas imports via pipeline from Texas dropped by about 75% over the last week, causing billions of dollars of losses on power outages and factory closures.

-(This story corrects affected Ford plants and removes reference to second shift at some Ford plants)

-Reporting by Sharay Angulo; additional reporting by Ben Klayman in Detroit,; Writing by Drazen Jorgic; Editing by Frank Jack Daniel and David Gregorio
+Reporting by Sharay Angulo; additional reporting by Ben Klayman in Detroit,; Writing by Drazen Jorgic; Editing by Frank Jack Daniel, David Gregorio and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.